Ariana Grande Sizzles In Little Black Dress In Sultry Instagram Snaps

 Ariana Grande is all over Instagram today.
 The wildly popular singer, who boasts a whopping 144 million followers on Instagram, went on a sharing spree – treating her adoring fans to a couple of sweltering photos and an adorable new video.

-As the Inquisitr reported earlier today, all this fervent social media activity comes in anticipation of the artist’s upcoming album, Thank U, Next – due for release on Friday.
+As the Inquisitr reported earlier today, all this fervent social media activity comes in anticipation of the artist’s upcoming album, Thank U, Next, which is due for release on Friday.

 While the new video shared by Ariana on her Instagram page is a cute clip of the singer dancing adorably to a snippet from one of her songs – a track featured on her new album, called “Break Up With Your Girlfriend I’m Bored” – the photos are a little less innocent-looking.